Join Our Team

 Birding Guides and Educators

-NYC Audubon seeks experienced birders and/or natural history educators who enjoy sharing their knowledge about the natural world with others.
+NYC Audubon engages experienced birders and naturalists for hundreds of public education programs annually, including bird outings, classes, and workshop.
+Guides and educators are contracted and paid per event or event series; frequency of events varies throughout the year.
 As part of our ongoing commitment to better reflect the diverse face of our city and continue to expand accessible and inclusive birding, we particularly invite applications from candidates who identify as Black, Indigenous, or People of Color, and who speak languages in addition to English.
-Birding guides and educators are contracted per event or event series; frequency of events varies throughout the year.
-To learn about currently available birding guide and educator roles, contact us with a brief summary of your birding and/or education experience at jobs@nycaudubon.org, with “Birding Guide/Educator” in the subject line.
-No calls, please.

 Board of Directors

-NYC Audubon welcomes suggestions for new members of our board of directors for three-year terms that begin in June of each year.
+NYC Audubon welcomes suggestions for new members of our board of directors.
+Directors are elected in June by the organization's membership for three-year terms.
 See our Leadership page for a list of current board members and information on how to submit suggestions for candidates.

 Advisory Council

 NYC Audubon's advisory council provides valuable insight, expertise, and counsel to the work of the organization.
-Advisory council members may include past members of the board of directors and adjunct committee members.
 See our Leadership page for a list of current advisory council members and information on how to get involved.

 Commitment to EDIA